TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 The spelling here is how the terms will be used in normal text (not headlines).

-Some spelling may be context specific.
-For example, when we are referring to GUI elements, we usually spell them in the way, they are used in the GUI.

-Additionally, there may be more than one term with the same meaning.
-Here, we list the preferred term.

 backend (noun)
    We usually do not capitalize this.
 This is not a specific TYPO3 thing.
    Fluid is capitalized, like Docker (see :ref:`spelling-proper-names`).
 Backend